Bulldozing roads to nowhere on the banks of the Limpopo River

 Vegetation clearance and road construction proceeding at the so-called “North Site of the Musina-Makhado Special Economic Zone”

-Construction commenced earlier this year, as reported by SABC on 22 February 2023, but was halted due to apparent irregularities with the required permits, but has now resumed.
+Construction commenced earlier this year, as reported by SABC on 22 February 2023, was subsequently halted due to apparent irregularities with the required permits, but has since resumed.
 Tshiamiso Trading, the tenderpreneur awarded the R200 million contract to bulldoze roads to nowhere, appears to have a record of tender fraud in Limpopo Province, evidenced by a High Court Judgement against the company in connection with a road construction contract for Greater Tzaneen LM.

-Photograph taken by Living Limpopo during a field inspection of the undesignated North Site of MMSEZ at Antonvilla adjacent to the Musina Baobab Nature Reserve and Maramani Nature Reserve, December 2022
+Images by Living Limpopo - photos taken during a field inspection of the so-called “North Site of the MMSEZ”, December 2022.

 Previous